imandra-ai/catapult/README.md

   )

 let () =
-  Catapult_file.with_setup @@ fun () ->
+  (* this just logs into a file.
+It's not thread safe nor multiprocess-safe. *) Catapult_file.with_setup @@ fun () ->
   let n = try int_of_string (Sys.getenv "N") with _ -> 10 in
   Printf.printf "run %d iterations\n%!" n;